-We're very excited to announce that as part of our Library Revitalisation Project, air conditioning will be installed in our beloved Bloxsidge Centre into an innovative and modern learning space for our Prep-Year 12 students.
-This is part of Component 2, Stage 2 of our Masterplan, that has seen modern and innovative advancements to the College campus, facilities and environment.
+Our Library Revitalisation Project has transformed our beloved Bloxsidge Centre into an innovative and modern learning space for our Prep-Year 12 students.
+This is part of Component 2, Stage 2, of our Master Plan that has seen significant advancements to the College campus, facilities and environment.

-In a letter to parents in 2019, Principal Graham Meertens stated how St Augustine's College is investigating implementing an air conditioning plan with the following considerations being at the forefront of planning:
+Principal Graham Meertens has also shared how St Augustine's College is investigating implementing air-conditioning, with the following considerations being at the forefront of planning:

-Investigate energy saving devices such LED lighting and possible more solar panel additions
+Use of energy saving devices such LED lighting and possible more solar panel additions.

 Ensuring power infrastructure is adequate to prevent damage to existing facilities and possible brown outs which does occur in other schools.

-It is with pride our College has been considerate and given due attention to the Pope vision of Laudato Si with half the lighting changed to LED lights in 2019 and the entire school to complete by 2021.
-Energy efficient air conditioning has been implemented to conserve energy and monitor carbon dioxide levels.
+It is with pride our College has been considerate and given due attention to the Pope vision of Laudato Si with half the lighting changed to LED lights in 2019 and the entire school to be complete by 2021.
+Energy efficient air-conditioning has been implemented to conserve energy and monitor carbon dioxide levels.
 Additional solar panels have been added on the Senior Years Hub roof and a landscape architect has been acquired to increase our green life, including many trees planted on the oval to reduce solar heat gain.

-Although not every classroom is air conditioned, our Head of Schools will be devising an “extreme hot weather plan" to ensure every student will be exposed to some air conditioning during extremely hot days.
+Although not every classroom is air conditioned, our Leadership Team have refined a "Hot Weather Procedure" to ensure every student will be exposed to some air conditioning during extremely hot days.
 Large shaded areas with large fans such as Giramee are opened with supervision during lunch with our ovals closed.
-We are also anticipating the introduction of more outdoor learning spaces will also provide comfort and a different learning experience for students.
+We are also anticipating the introduction of more outdoor learning spaces which will provide comfort and a unique learning experience for students.